joshr120/PD-Stepper/README.md

 The original inspiration for this project was to make a compact USB PD powered stepper driver for home automation of blinds.
 A whole lot of features were then added and this project now aims to create a versatile stepper motor driver and controller powered by USB Power Delivery (USB PD).
 By leveraging the capabilities of the ESP32-S3 microcontroller, along with the precision of the TMC2209 stepper motor driver and the sensing capabilities of the AS5600 magnetic rotary position sensor, this system provides a compact and flexible solution for a wide range of stepper motor applications.

 ## Main Features: ##
-- **TMC2209 Stepper Motor Driver:** Incorporates the TMC2209 stepper motor driver, renowned for its silent operation, high precision, and advanced features such as stealthChop™, spreadCycle™ and sensorless homing, ensuring smooth silent and efficient motor control.
+- **TMC2209 Stepper Motor Driver:** Incorporates the TMC2209 stepper motor driver, renowned for its silent operation, high precision, and advanced features such as stealthChop™, spreadCycle™ and sensorless homing, ensuring smooth, silent and efficient motor control.
 - **USB PD Power:** Utilizes the USB PD standard for power delivery, giving high power, a USB-C connector and no bulky 12 and 24V power bricks needed.
 It ensures compatibility with a variety of power sources and enabling seamless integration into existing setups.
 USB PD along with the TMC2209 can drive a stepper motor with upto ~50W of power.
 - **Form Factor:** Super compact forma factor, designed to fit on the back of a common Nema 17 stepper motor
 - **Onboard Rotary Position Sensor:** Integrates the AS5600 magnetic rotary position sensor for accurate and reliable absolute angle measurement, enabling precise positioning and closed loop control of the stepper motor.